ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/array-list/lessons/002_internal_structure.md

 If we only increased the capacity by 1 each time, we'd need to resize and copy all elements for every single addition after the array is full.
 This would make adding elements an O(n) operation every time, which is very inefficient for large lists.

 By doubling the capacity, we ensure that resizing happens less frequently.
 This makes the average cost of adding an element O(1) - much more efficient!

+Consider adding 1000 elements:
+- With +1 resizing: We'd resize 999 times, copying ~500,000 elements total
+- With 2x resizing: We'd resize only ~10 times, copying ~2,000 elements total
 </details>

 <details>
 <summary>What happens to the old array after resizing?</summary>

 In garbage-collected languages like JavaScript, Java, or Python, the old array will be automatically cleaned up when there are no more references to it.
 In languages with manual memory management like C++, the implementation would need to explicitly free the memory used by the old array.

+This is one reason why ArrayLists can be more memory-intensive than fixed arrays - during resizing, there might briefly be two copies of the data in memory.
 </details>

 ## 🎯 Key Takeaways